Katie Couric: 'Where I Worked … Many Married Men Were Having Affairs with Underlings'

 - Watch the full episode of The Jess Cagle Interview with Katie Couric, streaming now on PeopleTV.com, or download the PeopleTV app on your favorite device.

-“I think just what was put up with for a long time is now being reconsidered,” Couric (who has worked for numerous organization, including ABC, CNN, NBC and Yahoo) continues.
+“I think just what was put up with for a long time is now being reconsidered,” Couric (who has worked for numerous organizations, including CBS, NBC and Yahoo) continues.
 “Now, has the pendulum swung too far in some instances?
 Maybe.
 Is that part of a social movement’s natural ebb and flow?
 Perhaps.
 But, I think there is this very important awakening.
 And now I think it’s really critical that organizations, and men, and women, talk about this in an open way that is not full of harsh judgment, and criticism, but of real learning and education, and a place of wanting to make things better.”

 Couric’s comments, as well as the episode itself, come after the news icon’s former Today show co-host, Matt Lauer, was fired in November 2017 from the NBC morning show after the network received a “detailed complaint from a colleague about inappropriate sexual behavior,” and had reason to believe “this may not have been an isolated incident.”
 Since then, several women have anonymously accused him of sexual harassment and assault in reports published by Variety and The New York Times.